iyafei/iyafei.github.io/README.md

 * you want to play with Flexbox
 * you want to hack *fast*
 * you want to learn a flexible workflow for any job, not just a personal blog.

+### Credits

+* anybody who contributed to anything in my gemfile.lock file
+* the creators of the MonoSocial font

+Did I forget you in my credits?
+If I did, please let me know!